The Kardashians' Reported Reaction To Tristan Thompson & Jordyn Woods' Cheating Rumors Is Not Good

-The Kardashian Family's Reaction To Tristan Thompson & Jordyn Woods' Cheating Rumors Was Huge
+The Kardashians' Reaction To Tristan & Jordyn's Cheating Rumors Was Reportedly Bad

-I've obviously just woken up in the Twilight zone, so you'll excuse me if it takes me a minute to adjust.
-Reports are saying Khloé Kardashian's boyfriend Tristan Thompson cheated on her again, but this time with Kylie Jenner's best friend Jordyn Woods.
-While I'm full-on spinning out over here, the Kardashian family's reaction to Tristan Thompson and Jordyn Woods' cheating rumors is huge AF, which throws raging gasoline on this already totally disorienting fire.
-Elite Daily has reached out to Kardashian, Thompson, and Woods' teams for comment on the reports but did not hear back by the time of publication.
+I've obviously just woken up in the Twilight zone, so please excuse me if it takes me a minute to adjust.
+Reports are saying Khloé Kardashian's boyfriend Tristan Thompson cheated on her again, but this time, it was reportedly with Kylie Jenner's best friend Jordyn Woods.
+While I'm full-on spinning out over here, the Kardashian's reaction to Tristan and Jordyn Woods' cheating rumors was reportedly pretty bad, which throws raging gasoline on this already totally disorienting fire.
+Elite Daily has reached out to Kardashian, Thompson, and Woods' teams for comment on the cheating reports, but did not hear back by the time of publication.

 Inhale.